East End Mood Disorders Support Group

 One in four Americans suffers from a mental health-related disorder.
-Ongoing emotional distress and a life out of balance are the primary triggers for developing a mental health disorder, which is a highly treatable diseases of the brain—not a character flaw or moral failing.
+Ongoing emotional distress and a life out of balance are the primary triggers for developing a mental health disorder, which is a highly treatable disease of the brain—not a character flaw or moral failing.
 With the right treatment and support, a meaningful recovery is reachable.

 Stony Brook Southampton Hospital is the home of The East End Mood Disorders Support Group, two separate and confidential support groups that meet every week.
 One is for those who suffer from a mental health disorder and one is for families and loved ones.
 What makes them unique is that they are run by “peers”—individuals who have had similar experiences and have found recovery and wellness strategies that transformed their own lives.
 Families receive compassionate and educational support on their own so that they can learn not only how to provide constructive and healing support to their loved one, but how to develop healthy boundaries and focus on their own self-care.